Inventory Management & Maintenance Guide

 Request a fulfillment quote from ShipBob to learn how we manage your inventory and order fulfillment for you.

-Inventory management and maintenance glossary
+Inventory management glossary

 Below is a handy table summarizing several basic inventory management terms you’ll come across.